openstack/kolla-ansible/doc/source/user/quickstart.rst

 * Networking

-  Kolla-Ansible requires a few networking options to be set.
+  Kolla Ansible requires a few networking options to be set.
   We need to set network interfaces used by OpenStack.

   First interface to set is "network_interface".
 This is the default interface